microsoft/TypeScript-New-Handbook/chapters/Everyday Types.md

 type ID = number | string;
 ```

-Note that aliases are *only* aliases - you cannot use type aliases to create different/distinct "versions" of the same type.
+Note that aliases are *only* aliases - you cannot use type aliases to create different/distinct “versions” of the same type.
 When you use the alias, it's exactly as if you had written the aliased type.
 In other words, this code might *look* illegal, but is OK according to TypeScript because both types are aliases for the same type: